m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/accuracy-overlap/recall.md

 ---

 ## Definition
 Recall, also known as **sensitivity** or **true positive rate**, is a fundamental metric used in various machine learning tasks, including classification, information retrieval, and the evaluation of generative models.
-In the context of generative models for images or text/code, it is often adapted to measure **diversity** or **coverage**—how well the generated samples capture the breadth and variety present in the real data distribution or reference set [cite: 2998-2999, 3333].
+In the context of generative models for images or text/code, it is often adapted to measure **diversity** or **coverage**—how well the generated samples capture the breadth and variety present in the real data distribution or reference set .
 For tasks like bug detection/repair, it measures the proportion of actual bugs that were correctly identified or fixed.

 ***